pnp/script-samples/scripts/aad-inactive-guest-delete/README.md

 plugin: add-to-gallery-preparation
 ---

-# delete inactive Guest Usere
+# Delete inactive Guest User

 The script will report inactive users for x days and provides an option to delete them.